imranfadhil/pp_portfolio/04_UK_CNS_30-7a/README.md

 ### 6. Conclusion

-This work demonstrates an end-to-end petrophysical workflow for a complex, naturally fractured chalk reservoir in the Norwegian North Sea.
+This work demonstrates an end-to-end petrophysical workflow for the complex HPHT sandstone reservoirs of UK North Sea block 30/7a.

 Key insights from the analysis include:
 *   Application of the Flow Zone Indicator (FZI) method to delineate hydraulic flow units, providing a framework for understanding fluid flow in a low-matrix-permeability system.
 *   The development of a machine learning model that predicts a continuous permeability log.
 This overcomes the limitations of sparse core data and provides a high-resolution input for reservoir simulation and performance prediction.
+*   Accurate saturation modeling in a Low-Resistivity Low-Contrast (LRLC) environment was achieved by using the Waxman-Smit equation, which accounts for the conductive effects of clay.
 * ...

+This study provides a robust and reproducible petrophysical characterization that forms a critical foundation for subsequent geological modeling and reservoir engineering studies in this challenging but prolific block.